Asymptotically short generalizations of $t$-design curves: Weighted -design curves

-Consider the result of Ehler and Gr\"ochenig \cite[Sections 4-6]{EhlerGrochenig23} which provides a construction of $t$-design curves on $S^{d}$ from $t$-design curves on $S^{d-1}$, which we note extends to the setting of $\varepsilon_t$-approximate $t$-design curves:
+The construction \cite[Theorem 1.3]{Lindblad24b} of the present author which builds a $t$-design curve on $S^3$ from a $\lfloor t/2\rfloor$-design curve on $S^2$ directly generalizes to the setting of weighted $t$-design curves to provide the result of Theorem \ref{thm:S3stitch}: